MicrosoftDocs/power-platform/power-platform/alm/set-up-pipelines.md

 ---
 # Set up pipelines in Power Platform

 Create and run pipelines to easily deploy solutions to environments.
+There are two different ways to set up pipelines: using the default tenant-wide **platform host** or using a **custom host** that an admin configures.
+Any information within each section pertains to their respective methods of setting up pipelines.

 ## Create a personal pipeline using the platform host